|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Fish and seafood are delicate and can easily dry out if overcooked.
 Brining will help your fish and seafood stay moist and flavorful.
-This is especially critical if you're cooking fish on the grill, since the high temperature, dry heat can really dry out a piece of fish.
+This is especially critical if you're cooking fish on the grill, since the high temperature, the dry heat can really dry out a piece of fish.

+Brining is also a wonderful way technique for flavoring fish and seafood because the ocean is sort of the original brine.
 Indeed, brining is one of the earliest known methods of preserving foods, possibly because people discovered that immersing food in seawater helped prevent spoilage.
-That's because the salt kills the bacteria the cause spoilage and food poisoning, by depriving them of water.
+That's because the salt kills the bacteria that cause spoilage and food poisoning, by depriving them of water.
 This is true even if the food is immersed in water.

 Once upon a time, chefs would test the density of their brining liquid by peeling a potato and dropping it in.
 If it sank to the bottom, it needed more salt.
 If it floated to the top, it needed more water.
 The brine was deemed to be just right when the potato hovered in the middle of the pot.

 Even though we're not brining for the purpose of preserving, we still need to be conscious of food safety.
 The main thing here is ensuring that the brine solution is icy when you add your fish to it.
 Adding raw fish to room temperature brine could create a food safety hazard.

 Gather the ingredients.